firebase4s/firebase4s/README.md

 <a name="install"></a>
 ### Install

 Firebase4s is hosted on Maven Central.
-To create a dependency in your project, add the following to your `build.sbt`:
+To add the SDK to your project, add the following to your `build.sbt`:
 ```scala
 libraryDependencies += "com.github.firebase4s" %% "firebase4s" % "0.0.1"
 ```